-Unless otherwise indicated, the terms "Green Dot," "we," "us" and "our" refer to Green Dot Corporation, a Delaware corporation, together with its consolidated subsidiaries, the term "prepaid 1 ards" refers to prepaid deb PR cards and associated (it cards and the term "our cards" refers to our Green Dot-branded and co-branded GPR cards.
-In addition, "prepaid financial services" refers to reload services, a segment of the prepaid card industry. cards' refers to prepaid debit cards and the term "our cards' refers to our Green Dot-branded and co-branded GPR cards.
-In addition, "prepaid financ GPR cards and associated reload services, a segment of the prepaid card industry.
+Unless otherwise indicated, the terms "Green Dot," "we," "us" and "our" refer to Green Dot Corporation, a Delaware corporation, together with its consolidated subsidiaries, the term "prepaid cards" refers to prepaid debit cards and the term "our cards" refers to our Green Dot-branded and co-branded GPR cards.
+In addition, "prepaid financial services" refers to GPR cards and associated reload services, a segment of the prepaid card industry.

 In September 2009, we changed our fiscal year-end from July 31 to December 31.
-Throughout this prospectus, references to "fiscal 2007," "fis 2009" are to the fiscal year-sended July 31, 2007, 2008 and 2009, respectively.
+Throughout this prospectus, references to "fiscal 2007," "fiscal 2008" and "fiscal 2009" are to the fiscal years ended July 31, 2007, 2008 and 2009, respectively.

 Green Dot and MoneyPak are our registered trademarks in the United States, and the Green Dot logo is our trademark.
-Other trademarks app prospectus are the property of their respective holders.
+Other trademarks appearing in this prospectus are the property of their respective holders.